posted August 01, 2023

 - 8 Tablespoons butter

-- Remover the membrane from the ribs and season on both sides with Hey Grill Hey Signature Sweet Rub.
+- Prep and season.
+Remove the membrane from the ribs and season on both sides with Hey Grill Hey Sweet Rub (you can buy this from the Hey Grill Hey Store, or make your own using the recipe linked in the notes section below).

-- Place ribs on smoker and smoke for 3 hours.
+- Smoke.
+Place the seasoned ribs on the smoker and close the lid.
+Smoke the ribs for 3 hours.

-- Lay out two sheets of 18-inch wide Reynolds Wrap Heavy Duty foil side by side on a large work surface.
+- Prepare the braise.
+Lay out two sheets of heavy-duty aluminum foil side by side on a large work surface.
 Put 2 Tablespoons of butter on each sheet of foil.
-Sprinkle each with 1 Tablespoons of brown sugar.
+Sprinkle each with 1 Tablespoon of brown sugar.

-- Bring together the long sides of the foil, so the ends meet over the food.
+- Seal and continue smoking.
+Bring together the long sides of the foil so the ends meet over the food.
 Fold the foil together and then roll until the foil is tight against the ribs.
-Double fold the two short ends to completely seal the ribs in the foil.
-Place them back on smoker for 2 more hours.
+Double-fold the two short ends to completely seal the ribs in the foil.
+Place them back on the smoker and continue to smoke for 2 more hours.

-- Remove the ribs from the foil.
-Return them to the smoker and baste them with the glaze.
-Close the lid and smoke for additional 30-60 minutes or until the sauce is set and ribs are tender.
+- Glaze.
+Remove the ribs from the foil.
+Return them to the smoker and baste them with the Maple Bourbon Grilling Glaze.
+Close the lid and smoke for additional 30-60 minutes or until the sauce is set and the ribs are tender.

 Join the Grill Squad